 The Fremantle Building is re-designed and re-opened as an all-encompassing STEAM faculty.
 Donald Trump is sworn in as the 45th President of the United States.
 Trump is the first person to be elected President of the United States who was neither a political office holder nor a military general.
 In the midst of Brexit, a snap general election is held in the UK resulting in a hung parliament with the Conservative party, led by Prime Minister Theresa May, losing their majority.

-The 7th and current Head, Mrs Jane Thorpe, takes up tenure leading Swanbourne House School into its centenary and a defining new chapter in the school’s history.
+The 7th Head, Mrs Jane Thorpe, takes up tenure leading Swanbourne House School into its centenary and a defining new chapter in the school’s history.
 An ISI Inspection confirms the school’s provision to be ‘Excellent’ in all areas.